Glenwood Springs, Colorado: Automobile

 Glenwood Springs lies along I-70 at exit 116 (main exit), about 150 mi west of Denver and 85 mi east of Grand Junction.
 I-70 is one of the main east–west routes through the Rocky Mountains.
 Colorado State Highway 82 leads southeast from Glenwood Springs up the Roaring Fork Valley 12 mi to Carbondale and 41 mi to Aspen.

 Airport

-Glenwood Springs Airport (KGWS), a municipal airport, was built in the early 1940s.
-The airport was named the 4th most challenging mountain airport by the Aircraft Owners and Pilots Association (AOPA).
-The main reasons cited were the airport's mountainous location, the runway, and the unpredictable wind gusts, which caused a crash in 2007.
-In 2004 a Cessna crashed into an apartment near the airport due to engine problems.
-Visitors to Glenwood Springs more often depart and arrive from Aspen, Eagle, or Denver.

-Recreation

-Glenwood Springs is known for outdoor recreation, today joined by cultural facilities.